-One day my wife’s car broke down in town.
-She called me at work and asked if I would pick her up at the gas station where she was stranded.
+One day my wife’s car broke down in town, and she didn’t have a cell phone on her.
+She called me at work from a pay phone and asked if I would pick her up at the gas station where she was stranded.
 Though I was only 10 to 15 minutes’ drive away, she waited two hours and I never showed up.
 This gave her plenty of time to mull over my insensitivity to her plight.
 She became more and more emotional—lonely, frustrated and angry.
 By the time she called a second time, she was in tears.

 All the emotions we each experienced were based on our perceptions—assuming the worst about the other person.
 So much of the time, we exhaust ourselves with such mental agitation.
 Faulty perspective can generate countless destructive emotions that need to be forcibly checked with cold reason.
 We worry ourselves sick over mere possibilities.
 Molehills become mountains.

 It is important to realize how much control we really have over our reactions to such circumstances.

 If someone says something derogatory, for example, do you take it personally?
 Do you hold a grudge?
 The longer you cling to such thoughts, the easier they are to justify.
 Alternatively, you can choose to alter your perception of the offense.
 You can shrug it off—perhaps with a thought such as, He must be having a rough morning, or, Surelyshe is unaware of how hurtful that remark was.
 We can soften our hurt with empathy or mercy.

 If the offense you experienced is a genuine problem that needs to be dealt with, it would still be counterproductive to try to do so while under the sway of hurt feelings, anger and resentment.